Dwarf Fortress: Fortress Defense II

 Fortress Defense Experimental***Latest version***

-Note that the readme is not yet updated for this version.
+Note that the OP descriptions are not yet updated for this version due to current ongoing changes; please see the readme for current civilizations.
 There may still be some kinks with invasions that have to be worked out in this version.

 You may want extra embarks points to make sure you have a military unit with teacher and concentration.
 Play in a region map.
 And make sure Number of Civilizations is 20 or higher if you play on smaller maps.

 Release v0.12 (for 0.34.xx versions NOT DF 2014)Download Basic Mode

 Download Basic + Challenge Mode